About us

 The WHO Western Pacific Region includes 37 countries and territories that are home to approximately one-fourth of the world’s population.
 It stretches from Mongolia in the north-west, to New Zealand in the south and the French Polynesia in the east.
 The Western Pacific Region is very diverse and includes some of the world’s smallest and most isolated countries such as Tuvalu and Kiribati, countries with highly developed economies such as Japan and Singapore, and fast-growing economies such as China and Vietnam.

 The Western Pacific Pharmaceutical Forum (WPPF) was founded in 2001.
-Our priority FIP Development Goals for 2024 are:
+Our priority FIP Development Goals are:

 Other key priorities are to support pharmacists in responding to non-communicable diseases.
 Equity and equality are also important areas of focus.